 If you continue to struggle with painful menstrual cramps it is definitely worth considering what ideas or thoughts about your cycle, your body and your entire life that no longer serve your highest good.
 Perhaps you have been sexually abused, or even emotionally abused by someone in your life, could this trauma be contributing to your monthly pain?
 Do you look at your menstrual cycle as a burden or with disgust?
 Now is the time to go within, change your thoughts on you; love yourself completely.
 Allowing yourself love.
 Let yourself know you love you, this may actually be release enough to let go of painful menstruation.

-I have actually read in the blog posts this past month, 2 of our Natural Fertility Community members say that by changing how they think about their fertility journey, dealing with past hurt/anger, and shifting how they speak about their bodies to positive, loving words; they have not had painful menstrual cycles.
+I have actually worked with many clients who have said that by changing how they think about their fertility journey, dealing with past hurt/anger, and shifting how they speak about their bodies to positive, loving words, that they are no longer having painful menstrual cycles.
 Those ladies faced the truths of who and what they thought they were in this world.
 The transformation has been lovely and completely inspiring!

 May you go forward to heal your pain.
 Know that you have the power to heal your body.

 – Edited by Clayton, L.T., M.D., M.P.H.
 (1997).
 Taber’s Cyclopedic Medical Dictionary; pp. 1573.
 Philadelphia, Pennsylvania: F.A.
 Davis Company.